Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

 \subsection{Scattering probability amplitude for an $N$-electron system}

-To describe the x-ray scattering from an N-electron system, we extend the approach as in Ref.\cite{NLCPRA_1}, which initially covered up to two electrons.
-This section generalizes that result to $N$ electrons.
+To describe the x-ray scattering from an $N$-electron system, we extend the approach as in Ref.\cite{NLCPRA_1}, which has been used to treat up to two electrons.
+This subsection generalizes that result to $N$ electrons.
 Detailed discussions of the approach are available in Ref.\cite{NLCPRA_1, PhDThesis2022}.

-The total vector potential associated with the x-ray field is written as
+The total vector potential associated with the x-ray field is written as~\cite{Krebs},